srinathln7/ethereum-data-service/DESIGN.md

 - **Flow**: Initiates HTTP requests to API Service to fetch specific blockchain data of interest.

 **Redis Insight**
-- **Role**: Analyzes and visualizes data stored in Redis DB, offering insights into key creation and memory usage.
+- **Role**: Analyzes and visualizes data stored in Redis DB, offering insights into key creation, memory consumption and CPU usage.
 - **Flow**: Provides real-time GUI monitoring of Redis operations, complementing `redis-cli`.

 ## Remarks

 ### TTL for Blockdata in Redis

 In the design, we start the **Bootstrapper** and **BlockNotification** services simultaneously.
 The Bootstrapper fetches the latest block height (`h`), retrieves data from `h-50` to `h`, and exits gracefully.
-This process takes about 5 minutes, so we set the TTL for block info in Redis to 650 seconds (50 * 13 seconds, the average ETH block time).
+We set the TTL for all these retreived block information in Redis to 650 seconds (50 * 13 seconds, the average ETH block time).
 Concurrently, the block notifier publishes real-time block info to Redis with the same TTL.
 Initially, our datastore holds more than 50 blocks, but it eventually stabilizes at 50 blocks.
 Despite the initial load, Redis memory usage remains well within its capabilities.

 ### Data Formatter
 The `Data Formatter` module integrates as a component rather than a standalone service, ensuring uniform data formatting across Bootstrapper and Block Subscriber.
 This approach maximizes code reuse and data integrity within the VC-Ethereum Data Service architecture.